-Azotic topaz is a high-tech achievement that successfully conquered nature and succeeded.
+Azotic topaz is a high-tech achievement that successfully conquered nature.
 Future generations will decide whether the material will remain legendary in itself or not.
-Since Azotic Topaz in the raw is still the same as historical Topaz, all the myths belonging to the Topaz family applies to Azotic specimens as well.
+Since Azotic topaz in the raw is still the same as general topaz, all the myths belonging to topaz also apply to Azotic specimens.

-The Egyptians believed that topaz was colored with the golden glow of the mighty Sun God Ra.
+The Egyptians believed that topaz was colored with the golden glow of the mighty Sun God, Ra.
 This made topaz a very powerful amulet that protected the faithful against harm.
-The Romans associated topaz with Jupiter, their God of the Sun.
-In ancient times it was believed that topaz helps to improve eyesight.
-The Greeks trusted topaz's supernatural power to increase strength and make its wearer invisible in times of emergency.
+The Romans associated topaz with Jupiter, their god of the sun.
+In ancient times it was believed that topaz improved eyesight.
+The Greeks trusted topaz's supernatural power to increase strength and make its wearer invisible in times of need.
 Topaz was also said to change color in the presence of poisoned food or drink.
 Its mystical curative powers changed with the phases of the moon.
-It was said to cure insomnia, asthma, and hemorrhages.
+It was said to cure insomnia, asthma and hemorrhages.

 Topaz is the birthstone for those who born in the month of November.
-It is also the Stone of Jupiter and Sagittarius.
-Topaz is associated with the 2nd Chakra (Navel), but specific colors of Topaz can benefit other areas of the body and Chakra energies as well.
+It is also the stone of Jupiter and Sagittarius.
+Topaz is associated with the second chakra (located in the navel), and specific colors of topaz can benefit other areas of the body and other chakras as well.

 Azotic Topaz Gemstone and Jewelry Design Ideas Back to Top

-Topaz of any type is a good jewelry stone, owed to its excellent hardness and like most topaz, Azotic topaz is an affordable stone for its carat weight.
+Topaz of any type is a good jewelry stone, owing to its excellent hardness and like most topaz, Azotic topaz is an affordable stone for its carat weight.
 It is also available in large sizes, making it ideal for brooches and pendants.
-It is an excellent stone of choice for gemstone rings, and often times, colorless topaz is used as an alternative to diamond.
-Azotic topaz is mainly used for the use of fashion jewelry, such as earrings, bracelets, necklaces, clips and pins.
+It is an excellent stone of choice for gemstone rings, and colorless topaz is often used as an alternative to diamond.
+Azotic topaz is mainly used for fashion jewelry, such as earrings, bracelets, necklaces, clips and pins.

 Although topaz can be found in fine jewelry, Azotic topaz is limited to mainstream jewelry use.
-High-designer lines tend to prefer the rarer Topaz varieties, such as Imperial Topaz.
-Azotic topaz is very popular for those who love color, and it appeals very well to younger generations, while Blue and White Topaz are favored by more conservative and classic crowds.
+High-designer lines tend to prefer the rarer topaz varieties, such as imperial topaz.
+Azotic topaz is very popular for those who love color, and it appeals very well to the younger generation, while blue and white topaz are favored by more conservative and classic clientele.

-Gemstone Caring and Cleaning for your Azotic Topaz and Gemstone Jewelry Back to Top
+Azotic Topaz Gemstone and Jewelry Cleaning and Care Back to Top

-Azotic Topaz is considered one of the hardest of gem types, rating an 8 on Moh's scale.
+Azotic topaz is considered to be one of the hardest gem types, rating 8 on the Mohs scale of hardness.
 However, because it has such distinct perfect cleavage, it can easily be split with a single blow.
-Azotic Topaz should never be recut or repolished because of its specially coated surface.
-Azotic Topaz, along with other Topaz varieties, is considered susceptible to hot sulfuric acids, so avoid the use of any chemicals or harsh cleaning agents.
+Azotic topaz should never be recut or repolished because of its special surface coating.
+Azotic topaz, along with other topaz varieties, is considered to be susceptible to hot sulfuric acid, so avoid the use of any chemicals or harsh cleaning agents.

-Azotic Topaz can be wiped clean using a soft cloth and a mild soap or detergent.
-Rinse them well to remove soapy residue, because the film can cloud its polish and luster.
-Some topaz varieties are known to fade under sunlight or extreme heat, but since Azotic Topaz uses colorless Topaz, color fading is not a common problem associated with Azotic specimens.
-Instead, Azotic Topaz is most vulnerable in the areas it has been enhanced, the actual layer of metallic coating.
-Since topaz is harder than most other minerals, they can easily scratch softer materials, including the metallic coating on other Azotic Topaz stones.
-Uncoated areas, such as the crown of the stone, are just as durable as regular Topaz.
-When storing Azotic Topaz stones and jewelry, always wrap them in a soft cloth or place them inside a fabric-lined jewelry box to prevent scratches and fracturing.
+Azotic topaz can be wiped clean using a soft cloth and a mild soap or detergent.
+Rinse Azotic topaz gemstones well to remove soapy residue, because this can cause the film to become clouded and affect its polish and luster.
+Some topaz varieties are known to fade under sunlight or extreme heat, but since Azotic topaz uses colorless topaz, color fading is not a common problem associated with Azotic specimens.
+Instead, Azotic topaz is most vulnerable in the areas it has been enhanced; the metallic coating.
+Since topaz is harder than most other minerals, Azotic topaz gemstones can easily scratch softer materials, including the metallic coating on other Azotic topaz stones.
+Uncoated areas, such as the crown of the stone, are just as durable as regular topaz.
+When storing Azotic topaz stones and jewelry, always wrap them in a soft cloth or place them inside a fabric-lined jewelry box to prevent scratches and fracturing.